seth-linares/RepoViewer/README.md

 The tool respects `.gitignore` files when you're in a git repository, but you can toggle that behavior if needed.
 This keeps all the `node_modules`, `target`, and other build directories from cluttering up what you're trying to share.

+### Self-Updating

+The self-update feature (new in v2.0.0) uses GitHub releases to check for and download updates.
+It's built to be reliable -- it detects your platform automatically, verifies the download, and even keeps a backup of your current version just in case.
+If you're curious about the implementation, check out `update.rs`.
+The whole thing uses rustls instead of OpenSSL, so it works everywhere without extra dependencies.

 ## Contributing